 If you would like to record sightings on one of our reserves please click here for more information.
 Please be aware that if you are recording on private land you will need the permission of the landowner to do so (even if you are recording from a public right of way).

-If you have any queries about data sharing please contact Lorna Shaw, Biological Records Officer.
+If you have any queries about data sharing please contact Lorna Shaw, Biological Records Centre Coordinator.